 All nations can once again visit BiH under normal visa/immigration rules.
 97 countries can visit BiH without a visa.

 Entry Requirements for Bosnia and Herzegovina

-All tourists arriving into BiH must bring a negative PCR test taken no longer than 48 hours before arrival.
+All EU tourists arriving into BiH must bring a negative PCR test taken no longer than 48 hours before arrival.

 We spoke directly with the BiH Ministry of Tourism, confirming that as of September 12, all covid-related country bans had been removed.
 They confirmed:

 “That is correct, the borders are now open.
 All are welcome to visit our country.
 But yes, the test is obligated – 48 hour PCR test.”

 The airport in Sarajevo (SJJ) has reopened, although not all normal routes have resumed yet.